CoHuK/gpt-telegram-bot/README.md

 ## Features

 - Currently used openAI model: gpt-3.5-turbo-0301 (Just type any message)
-- Image generation `/image prompt`
+- Image generation `/image prompt` or just ask without the command!
 - Voice message transcript (Just send any voice message)
 - Context of your chat is saved until you use command `/clear`
 - Price in USD of the response is shown